MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/process-categories.md

 ---
-title: "Dynamics 365 Process categories (Developer Guide for Dynamics 365 Customer Engagement) | MicrosoftDocs"
+title: "Dynamics 365 for Customer Engagement Process categories (Developer Guide for Dynamics 365 for Customer Engagement) | MicrosoftDocs"
-description: "Processes enable you to model real-life business processes, for example best practices or standard practices, in Dynamics 365 Customer Engagement.
+description: "Processes enable you to model real-life business processes, for example best practices or standard practices, in Dynamics 365 for Customer Engagement.
 When modeling your business practices, you can choose from four categories of processes: Workflow, Action, Business Process Flow, and Dialog." ms.custom: "" ms.date: 12/16/2017 ms.reviewer: ""